Genocides in history (1946 to 1999): Atrocities committed by Soviet military forces in Afghanistan

-When the Soviet Union intervened in Afghanistan, deposing and killing Hafizullah Amin in Operation Storm-333 and installing Babrak Karmal as General Secretary, the brutality only grew worse.
-Scholars Mohammad Kakar, W. Michael Reisman and Charles Norchi believe that the Soviet Union was guilty of committing a genocide in Afghanistan.
-The army of the Soviet Union killed large numbers of Afghans, attempting to suppress resistance from the Afghan mujahideen.
-Up to 2 million Afghans were killed by the Soviet forces and their proxies.
-In one notable incident the Soviet Army committed mass killing of civilians in the summer of 1980.
-One notable war crime was the Laghman massacre in April 1985 in the villages of Kas-Aziz-Khan, Charbagh, Bala Bagh, Sabzabad, Mamdrawer, Haider Khan and Pul-i-Joghi in the Laghman Province.
+One notorious atrocity was the Laghman massacre in April 1985 in the villages of Kas-Aziz-Khan, Charbagh, Bala Bagh, Sabzabad, Mamdrawer, Haider Khan and Pul-i-Joghi in the Laghman Province.
 At least 500 civilians were killed.
 In the Kulchabat, Bala Karz and Mushkizi massacre which was committed on 12 October 1983, the Red Army gathered 360 people at the village square and shot them, including 20 girls and over a dozen older people.
 The Rauzdi massacre and Padkhwab-e Shana massacre were also documented.
+Approximately 2 million Afghan civilians were killed by the Soviet military and its proxies during the Soviet invasion and occupation.